 By targeting featured snippets, you position your content to capture more organic search traffic and become the go-to resource for relevant search queries.

-Internal linking is one of the simplest ways to lift your Organic Search Visibility, yet most sites barely use it.
+Internal linking is one of the simplest ways to lift your search visibility, yet most sites barely use it.
 Without internal links, your pages float independently.
 With them, your site becomes a fully mapped ecosystem that Google can navigate confidently.

 Why Internal Linking Matters